-Stuart, a Federalist, was the representative for Maryland's 1st congressional district from 1817 to 1819.
+Stuart was the representative for Maryland’s 1st congressional district and was a Federalist.
+He served from 1817 to 1819.

 From Nov 1811 to Mar 1819, Stuart missed 329 of 885 roll call votes, which is 37.2%.
 This is much worse than the median of 15.5% among the lifetime records of representatives serving in Mar 1819.
 The chart below reports missed votes over time.

 |Dec 1814-Feb 1815||106||46||43.4%||94th|

 |Dec 1815-Apr 1816||72||37||51.4%||83rd|

 |Dec 1817-Apr 1818||64||19||29.7%||81st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.